-When sending money to Sudan from Australia, you get various options.
-Do you know which one works best for you?
+When sending money to Sudan from Canada, there are only a few options.
+Do you know which one works best for you and your bank balance?

 Case study: Banks versus money transfer companies

-Suleyman Abbas arrived to Australia as a student.
-He got a job once he completed his college education, after which he figured he could start sending some money back home to his ageing parents living in Sudan.
-He planned to send around $1,000 every month.
+Suleyman Abbas arrived to Canada as a student.
+He got a job once he completed his university education, after which he figured he could start sending some money back home to his ageing parents living in Sudan.
+He planned to send around $1,000 Canadian dollars every month.

 Suleyman did not have a preference when it came to choosing between transferring funds into his father’s bank account or sending it to a cash pickup location.
-Since he wished to send an exotic currency, he could not initiate the transfer through his Australian bank.
-However, he did have various money transfer compares to choose from.
+Since he wished to send an exotic currency, he could not initiate the transfer through his Canadian bank.
+However, he did have a couple of money transfer companies to choose from.
 This is what he found when he took to the Internet.

 |Money transfer service 1||Money transfer service 2|

 |Exchange rate||$1 CAD = £13.76 SDG||$1 CAD = £13.01 SDG|